 - e.
 Statement of financial support.
 This should include sponsor letters and proof of finances including bank statements. - f.
 Two letters of reference or recommendation from individuals, who have known them for at least one year. - g.
 A \$200 deposit (including a \$50 non-refundable application processing fee) must be made before an I-20 will be issued.
-The deposit will be applied toward the health insurance premium for the first semester at Hill College.
-The student is responsible for payment of additional premiums at the time of registration.
-Health insurance must be maintained while on a Hill College I-20.
-The deposit may be applied toward tuition if proof of health insurance is provided. \$150 of the deposit is refundable in the event of visa denial.

-- Proof of visa denial and request of refund must be made within 90 days of visa denial. - h.
+Proof of health insurance is required prior to the 1st class day of each semester enrolled.
+The deposit may be applied toward tuition and fees if proof of health insurance is provided. \$150 of the deposit is refundable in the event of visa denial.
+Proof of visa denial and request of refund must be made within 90 days of visa denial. - h.
 All international students attending the Hill County Campus are required to live on campus during their first semester at Hill College.
-Any exception must be approved by the Associate Dean of Students.
-A housing application and a \$50 non-refundable resident hall room fee must be made prior to an I-20 being issued.
+Any exception must be approved by the Dean of Students.
+An application and a \$50 nonrefundable resident hall room fee must be made prior to an I-20 being issued.
 Additionally, there is a \$250 residence hall deposit.
 Deposit or part deposit may be refundable if there are no damages.
-All international students attending the Johnson County Campus, Burleson Center, Glen Rose Center or Meridian Center must reflect appropriate financial support on the Financial Statement. - i.
-Students should be prepared to pay for and take the TSI prior to registration. - j.
+All international students

+- attending the Johnson County Campus or Burleson Center must reflect appropriate financial support on the Financial Statement. - i.
+Students should be prepared to pay for and take the Texas Success Initiative Assessment prior to registration. - j.
 International students are required to submit official verification of required immunizations, including evidence of an initial bacterial meningitis vaccine or a booster done during the five-year period if 22 years of age or younger. - k.
-International students are required to complete the International Student Health Insurance enrollment form. - All items must be on file sixty (60) days prior to the beginning of classes.
+All items must be on file sixty (60) days prior to the beginning of classes.
 An I-20 will not be issued until each of the items requested above is on file in Student Information Services.
 In addition, tuition, fees and health insurance must be paid at the time of registration. - 8.
 Applicants not eligible for enrollment under one of the methods listed above should contact Student Information Services.